 - Physical activities- athletics, team games, swimming, bike riding

 Your child may need your help initially to understand that they can explore these same activities at home.
-By engaging your child in these activities at home you are also consolidating the learning that has occurred at school.
+By engaging with your child in these activities at home you are also consolidating the learning that has occurred at school.

 School also has the potential for your child to develop a social network with the other children.
 This can develop and continue outside of school by pursuing sporting activities, playing at each other’s houses and attending parties.

 If your child’s ID is severe or they have a further associated learning disability such as Autism Spectrum Disorder(ASD) or Attention Deficit Hyperactivity Disorder(ADHD) home activities may require structured activities to be a component of their home life.
 It may also require you, another adult, sibling or carer to be involved as well.
+Initial support is always needed in new activities for children until they grasp the concepts of the activity and experiment for themselves.